greasysock/CahasEDI-Dashboard/README.md

 # CahasEDI Dashboard

-This web app is designed to work with and be the frontend for [CahasEDI-Core](https://github.com/greasysock/CahasEDI-Core)
+This web app is the frontend for [CahasEDI-Core](https://github.com/greasysock/CahasEDI-Core)

 The feature list is small but growing.